wutka/scheml/README.md

 ### (let/let*/letrec ((_binding_ _expr_) ...) _body_)
 The three types of `(let)` allow you to bind values to variables within the context of a body.
-You can destructure abstract types with variables, to extract specific values.
+You can destructure abstract types with variables to extract specific values.

 The difference between `let`, `let*` and `letrec` is the scope in which the bound value